U.Va. shooting suspect part of field trip, school confirms - WHIZ News

 “Throughout the investigation, Mr. Jones repeatedly refused to cooperate with University officials who were seeking additional information about the claims that he had a firearm and about his failure to disclose the previous misdemeanor conviction.
 Accordingly, on October 27, the Threat Assessment Team escalated his case for disciplinary action,” the statement said.

-The killings happened at a time when the nation is on edge from a string of mass shootings during the last six months, including an attack that killed 19 students and two teachers at an elementary school in Uvalde, Texas; a shooting at a Fourth of July parade in a Chicago suburb that killed seven people and wounded more than 30; and a shooting at a supermarket in Buffalo, New York, that killed 10 people and wounded three.
+The killings happened as the nation is on edge from a string of mass shootings during the last six months.
+Among them were an attack that killed 19 students and two teachers at an elementary school in Uvalde, Texas; a shooting at a Fourth of July parade in a Chicago suburb that killed seven people and wounded more than 30; and a shooting at a supermarket in Buffalo, New York, that killed 10 people and wounded three.

-Classes and other academic activities were canceled Tuesday and Virginia Gov. Glenn Youngkin ordered flags lowered to half-staff in respect and memory of the victims, their families and the Charlottesville community.

 UVA, the state’s flagship public university, has endured numerous high-profile tragedies over the past decade, including the 2014 disappearance and murder of a student.
 It was also the site of some of the violence inflicted by white supremacists who descended on Charlottesville for the “Unite the Right” events in 2017.